flrnbc/Memory-Management-Chatbot/README.md

 <img src="images/udacity-memory-management-final-project-overview.png"/>

-Thesmaller boxes inside the larger ones are methods of the corresponding classes.
+The smaller boxes inside the larger ones are methods of the corresponding classes.
 For example, _LoadAnswerGraphFromFile_ creates the knowledge graph from a text file.
 The dotted arrows show where a method maps to or to which class an attribute belongs.

 ## On starter code
 Most part of this code has been provided by [Udacity](https://github.com/udacity/CppND-Memory-Management-Chatbot).
-The main point of the project (since it is about memory management) was to figure out the ownership of the various attributes and to adapt functions correspondingly.
+The main challenge of the project (since it is about memory management) was to figure out the ownership of the various attributes and to adapt functions correspondingly.